 With the help of allies and skilled support, the courageous journeyer can enter the underworld, facing the terrifying darkness, grief, flashbacks, emotional anguish, denial by family and society, and perilous setbacks and obstacles.

-Yet, like Luke facing Darth Vadar in battle, they persevere and prevail.
+Yet, like Luke facing Darth Vadar in battle, the survivor perseveres and prevails.

 Ascending from the underworld, aides, guides, and supportive friends help the hero on their way to true home.
 For abuse survivors, reclaiming their lives from the hands of perpetrators, they find safety.
 As Mark Crawford says in our documentary, Boys and Men Healing, it’s about “taking myself back, and placing the shame where it belongs, on the perpetrator.”
 Here the once hushed child within speaks out, reclaims their big voice, tells the truth, and takes hold of innocence and lives again.